srobo/docs/competition-simulator.md

 :   The id of the marker.
 These match the ids defined in the [rules]({{ site.baseurl }}/rules/).

 type
 :   The type of token.
-Either `TokenType.SILVER` or `TokenType.GOLD`.
+This will be `TokenType.SILVER`, `TokenType.GOLD` or `TokenType.ARENA`.

 size
-:   The size of the token, which is always `0.2`
+:   The size of the token, which is `0.2` for Silver and Gold tokens, and `0.25` for arena ones.

 position
 :   The position of the token relative to the camera.
 The units are metres.